A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Experiments on TiO -Based Resistive Memory Devices

-The programming variability model is based on experimental measurement on TiO$_x$-based memristive devices.
-As shown in Fig.~\ref{fig:3}(a), multilevel programming is performed from the high-conductance state to the low-conductance state and successively from the low-conductance state to the high-conductance state 10 times to assess the cycle-to-cycle programming variability.
-For each state and at each multilevel programming pass, the conductance is read 20 times and the mean value is kept.
-This process is repeated for 10 memristive devices to include device-to-device variability in the programming error model.
-The histogram of the mean programmed values for a conductance state is fitted by a Gaussian distribution and its standard deviation is extracted (depicted in Fig.~\ref{fig:3}(b)).
+The programming variability model is based on experimental measurement conducted on TiO$_\textrm{x}$-based resistive memory devices.
+As shown in Fig.~\ref{fig:prog-noise}(a) in the main manuscript, multilevel programming is performed from the high-conductance states to the low-conductance states.
+To assess the cycle-to-cycle programming variability (shown in Fig.~\ref{fig:prog-noise}(b)), we successively perform multilevel programming from the low-conductance states to the high-conductance states \num{10} times.
+For each state and at each multilevel programming pass, the conductance is read \num{20} times and the mean value is kept.
+This process is repeated for \num{10} memristors to include device-to-device variability in the programming error model.
+The histogram of the mean programmed values for a conductance state is fitted by a Gaussian distribution and its standard deviation is extracted (also depicted in Fig.~\ref{fig:prog-noise}(b)).
+The fit of the standard deviation $\sigma$ corresponds to the programming variability which depends on the conductance of the programmed state.